631 Procurement and Contract Standards

 1. A payment bond is a good and solvent bond to ensure that the contractor will pay for all the labor and materials used by the contractor, or any subcontractor under the contractor, in such contract.

-2. No University shall award any contract in excess of one hundred thousand dollars ($100,000.00) for public work until a payment bond of twenty-five percent (25%) of the contract price is provided by the contractor to the University.
+2. No University shall award any contract in excess of one hundred thousand dollars ($100,000.00) for public work until a payment bond of no less than twenty-five percent (25%) of the contract price is provided by the contractor to the University.

 3. When advertisement is made, the solicitation shall include the bond requirement.
 T.C.A. § 12-4-201.